Bressey History, Family Crest & Coats of Arms

 "The Cheshire family had many branches, from one of which descend the Brasseys now existing, and Brassey the eminent engineer."

 The surname Bressey was first found in Cheshire, where they held a family seat after the Norman Conquest in the 11th century.
 The name was originally associated with the town of Brecy in the Caen region of France.

 Further to the north in Scotland, Bressay, Burra, and Quarff is a parish in the county of Orkney and Shetland.
 "The island of Bressay, which is nearly six miles long, and varies in breadth from two to three miles."

-Important Dates for the Bressey family
+Early History of the Bressey family